xiaoxionglin/face_emotion/readme.md

 now the IP is automatically detected, no need to be manually put in

 ## should you want relay the data to some client
-after successfully receiving message from the desired receiving client (i.e., your touchdesigner), copy its client ID and put it in the "receiver" constant in ./server.js
+after successful connection to the receiving client (i.e., your touchdesigner), the server should log its ID.
+Copy this client ID and put it in the "receiver" constant in ./server.js

 ## generate your own key